Skip to main content

 HUD

-• Larger subdivisions help create detailed maps, while smaller subdivisions are useful for general layouts.
+• Smaller snap steps help create detailed maps, while larger snap steps are useful for general layouts.

-• In 3D views, the HUD also contains a GEOM / DETAIL switch:
+• In 3D Object mode, the HUD also contains MOVE / SIZE controls for the active object gizmo.

 Keyboard Shortcuts

-When the map view has focus, you can use the number keys (1-0) on your keyboard to quickly switch between subdivisions, instead of clicking on the HUD.
+When the map view has focus, you can use number keys (1-6) on your keyboard to quickly switch between grid snap steps, instead of clicking on the HUD.

 In 3D geometry views you can also use: